 Jaime began the workshop by defining purpose as what drives, motivates and fuels your company.
 She compared it to Simon Sinek’s “Start With Why” TED Talk and his Golden Circle example.

-Humans are wired for Purpose, which is why Purpose should be part of your recruiting plan.
+Humans are wired for Purpose, which is why Purpose should be a foundational element across all your long-term talent acquisition strategies.

 Hiring for Purpose